From My Corner of the World

 August 7, 2011

 Early last week I met one of the men behind the explosive report of the Lokayukta Justice Santosh Hegde on the illegal mining in the state.
 I was waiting at the Secretariat complex to meet the e-governance head at his office when Vipin Singh ambled by.
-When I congratulated him, he replied in his characteristic style ‘ Kaahe ka congartulations yaar, itna kharab report niklaa hai’.
+When I congratulated him, he replied in his characteristic style ‘Kaahe ka congartulations yaar, itna kharab report niklaa hai’.
 Maybe the final report was not satisfactory by his standard but in a short span of time he and his team had uncovered a large web of illegal activities and their modus operandi that had robbed the state to the tune of 13000 odd crores of rupees.
 What he meant was had they enough time on hand they could have dug deeper like the huge mine pits that now dot the landscape of bellary and the extent of uncovered loot could have doubled.
 But the Ammo on hand was enough for Justice Hegde & he had to fire it before taking the final bow as the Lokayukta.

 Soon I heard that he was once again recalled to Bangalore to head the state SWAN (state wide area network) initiative.
 I chuckled at the thought that hard as wanted to be out of the limelight it dragged him into it.
 Later several times I had passed by his new office but found it conspicuous by his absence .
 Strange I felt till the time I saw this recent article in ToI

 It now emerges that he was one of the 5 people picked by Justice Hegde to have a go at the mafia.
-Exactly the way Kevin Costner (Eliot Ness) goes about in the movie ‘the Untouchables’ - a special team of agents handpicked for their courage and incorruptibility, nicknamed by its title.
+Exactly the way Kevin Costner (Eliot Ness) goes about in the movie ‘The Untouchables’ - a special team of agents handpicked for their courage and incorruptibility, nicknamed by its title.

 And undercover they went about their new assignment while they held to usual official positions on paper .
 Another official, Bishwajeet Mishra who was a part of this team , and whom I had interacted on few occasions even attended one of my workshop in his official capacity of a DFO .
 He probed me with some searching questions during the workshop & little did I realize then that he was into something else.

-These officials worked discreetly , put their lives & limbs on the line of fire (and as Justice Hegde mentioned in an interview on NDTV the other day – he even feared for their careers) and away from the glare & glimmer of limelight.
+These officials worked discreetly , put their lives & limbs on the line of fire (and as Justice Hegde mentioned in an interview on NDTV the other day – he even feared for their careers) and away from the glare and glimmer of limelight.
 Unlike Hegde they have not walked into sunset, they will still be around (for greater things perhaps) but their collective reputation like the ‘ The Untouchables’ will hopefully be remembered for time to come.

 Feedburner Count